crgz/abbreviated_dates/README.md

 [<img alt="Sequence Diagram" width="30%" align="right"
 src="https://crgz.github.io/abbreviated_dates/uml/png/sequence.png"/>](https://crgz.github.io/abbreviated_dates/uml/svg/sequence.svg)

-## Eager to Contribute?
+## Eager to Contribute? ❤️

-Please click on the Sequence Diagram and read the [CONTRIBUTING.md](./CONTRIBUTING.md) for further details regarding our GitHub Actions powered workflow:
+Collaboration is essential to keep projects alive.
+We would like to keep it as easy as possible to collaborate changes.
+There are a few guidelines that we need collaborators to follow so that all of us can benefit from quality control and quality documentation.
+All types of collaborations are encouraged and valued.
+Please make sure to read the relevant section before making your contribution.
+It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+Our community looks forward to having you as a collaborator.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for further details regarding our GitHub Actions powered workflow:

 ## How it works